Free guide for aviation IT leaders

 When should I use staff augmentation versus outcome-based delivery?

 Use staff augmentation when the work needs close integration with your internal team and you need elastic capacity.
-Use outcome-based delivery when the work can be clearly bounded with defined acceptance criteria and your team needs capacity without absorbing additional coordination overhead.
+Use outcome-based delivery when the work can be clearly bounded with defined acceptance criteria and your team needs capacity without absorbing coordination overhead.

 How long does it take to hire a specialist aviation IT contractor?